 report-to csp-endpoint;

-format provides more detailed information compared to report-uri
+Thereport-to format provides more detailed information compared to report-uri:

 Example report-to violation report